-2. Immigration Detainers are Requests, Not Commands
+2. Immigration Detainers are Requests, Not Commands and Complying with that Request May Result in Legal Liability of a Sheriff

 In part because of the total absence of procedural protections, extending the time of a prisoner's custody solely on the basis of an immigration detainer raises serious constitutional concerns.
 These concerns have been accentuated for sheriffs like yourself as it has become increasingly clear that ICE detainers are mere requests, not commands.
 The result is that you must take full responsibility for the legal and policy consequences of deciding to honor them.